Clarifai/docs/docs/portal-guide/datasets/create-get-update-delete.md

 ![](/img/community/datasets/dataset_9.png)

 ## Merge Datasets

 The Clarifai Platform also allows users to merge datasets together for specific purposes.
 The easiest way to merge datasets via the UI is to leverage Input Filters and the two bulk selection checkboxes.
 From the Inputs page, first select the dataset that you will be adding inputs from, using the datasets filter.
-Below  I've selected my **tolabel-1** dataset.
+Below  we've selected the **tolabel-1** dataset.

 ![](/img/community/datasets/merge_dataset_1.png)